DuraSpace: Committed to Our Digital Future

 As Moore funding came to a close in 2011, DuraSpace continued to explore ways to build a sustainable business model and over the last two years has created a revenue portfolio consisting of a mix of solution subscriptions, sponsorships, and grant funding.
 Last year, the organization invested in the creation of an Incubation Program, providing support to other open source projects within the community.
 VIVO, an open source web application for sharing and discovering information about researchers, their publications, collaborators, and interests, was the first project to be incubated by DuraSpace.
 VIVO became a full project under the DuraSpace umbrella in 2014.

 With over two-thirds of its revenue now coming from membership and hosted solutions, DuraSpace recently focused on increasing transparency in terms of how funds are being allocated within the organization.
-Beginning in 2013, DuraSpace was reorganized operationally into two areas, Projects and Solutions.
-Projects are primarily funded by sponsorship revenue, while Solutions are primarily funded by subscription revenue and grant funding for development work which can be applied to either operational area.
+Beginning in 2013, DuraSpace was reorganized operationally into two areas, Projects and Services.
+Projects are primarily funded by sponsorship revenue, while Services are primarily funded by subscription revenue and grant funding for development work which can be applied to either operational area.

 DuraSpace has established project governance models for each open source project it supports, which is a strategy for engaging DuraSpace members in planning the overall strategy and resources for each project.
-Steering committees have been established for both Fedora and VIVO that provide strategic oversight and resources to the projects.
+Steering committees have been established for DSpace, Fedora and VIVO that provide strategic oversight and resources to the projects.
 DuraSpace aims to continue to broaden its value to the community by bringing in new projects and services that promote and enable durable access to digital content.